 - Are medications secure, and only licensed personnel have access to the medication room?

 Every item on a safety checklist should be clearly defined and should also have a specific associated action item if the item is not appropriately met.
 For instance, if the question “Are all hallways free of clutter?” is answered “no”, then there should be a process in place to notify a member of the maintenance team to clean up the hallway, as well as a process to confirm whether or not the hallway has been satisfactorily cleaned.

 What to Look for in a Safety Checklist Tool

 When looking for a software tool for safety checklists, healthcare teams should consider the following factors:

 1. Streamlined Data Entry

 In order to perform faster, more efficient safety checks, care teams need to be able to answer safety questions at the click of a button.
 Look for a software tool that uses user-friendly form fields and is compatible across mobile, desktop, and tablet devices.

 2. Automatic Notifications and Workflows

 3. Ability to Track Trends through Dashboards and Analytics

 Customized reports allow healthcare teams to drill down into data across departments and identify the source of the problem so that it can be prevented in the future.
 Access to robust analytics drives long term improvements, so care teams should be sure to consider the flexibility and ease of use of dashboards when choosing a safety checklist tool.

 4. Customizable for Your Care Setting

 Not all items on a safety checklist template will be applicable to every type of healthcare organization.
 For example, if your unit/ organization does not have patient rooms but uses exam rooms (such as in the case of primary care providers), you would need to modify certain safety questions such as “Is the bed clean and in good condition?” to “Is the exam table clean and in good condition?”
-It is important to choose a safety solution that will be customizable to your care setting so that you are capturing the information that is most relevant for decision-making.
+It is important to choose a patient safety software that will be customizable to your care setting so that you are capturing the information that is most relevant for decision-making.